 The good news is that in addition to speaking with a professional about any concerns related to stress or anxiety, there are many tools that we can rely on to help combat feelings of stress or anxiety that may come up during stressful times — exercise being one of them.
 According to science, staying active may have a direct impact on anxiety.
 And, get this — the benefits of even 20 minutes of movement are very real, and you don’t need equipment to get that workout in.

-Here are just a handful of reasons why it’s super important to keep your body moving during this stressful time.
+Here are just a handful of reasons why it’s super important to keep your body moving during stressful times.

-Elle Woods said it best — endorphins make you happy, and happy people don’t kill their husbands.
-She wasn’t wrong!
-It’s scientifically proven that endorphins, which our body releases from the hypothalamus and pituitary gland, give us a natural high and help reduce stress, keeping us sane during these tough times.
+It’s scientifically proven that endorphins give us a natural high and help reduce stress, keeping us sane during these busy months.

 No gym needed either — choose a bodyweight workout, and you’ll still be feeling the burn while getting those endorphins flowing.

 When we’re constantly feeling stressed and anxious, our immune system takes a hit.
 Chronic stress means increased cortisol, increased cortisol means increased inflammation, and increased inflammation can wear down our immune system.
 So how do we break this vicious cycle?
 Exercise!
 Luckily, exercise has a direct impact on our immunity and is one thing we can do each day to keep our bodies in fighting shape.
 So let’s get moving to build our defenses and bolster our immune system.

 No need to overdo it either — overtraining can have the opposite effect.

 #3 Exercise is a Free and Can Be Done Anytime, Anywhere